gospeldesk/www.gospeldesk.org/_posts/0000-01-01-towards-a-synaxis-of-the-gospels.md

 - Archangel Gabriel, who announced the Incarnation to the Mother of God;
 - the angel who appeared to Joseph in his dreams (this wasn't also Gabriel, was it?); and
-- the two angels at the tomb.
+- the angel at the tomb (or was it two?).

 I'm not sure how the Church identifies these angels.
 Perhaps the drawing should show two or four instead of three.